Choosing the perfect kind of transportation to use on your vacation is no joke.

 Transportation is usually the costliest part of a vacation.
 So, how much are you willing to spend on it?

-In some Southern countries, such as Italy and France, the public transport schedule is more as a suggestion.
+In some Southern countries, such as Italy and France, the public transport schedule is more of a suggestion.
 If the bus comes on time and departs on time, it’s almost a miracle!

 Once, in France, we went to a train attendant with the schedule and asked if the train will come, and he laughed and mimicked tearing the paper apart, haha.
 To be fair, that day there was a strike of train conductors, but, well, I’m pretty sure there are more days when they strike than they are when they work…